navapbc/wic-participant-recertification-portal/README.md

 # WIC Participant Recertification Portal

+## Overview

+This repo contains code for a WIC participant-facing portal that enables participants to submit information and documents ahead of their recertification appointment, a necessary step in renewing WIC benefits.
+It also contains application code for a WIC staff-facing portal to manage participant recertification information and prepare for recertification appointments.

 ## I want to set this up for my WIC State Agency.
 How do I do that?

 Ready to jump in?
 Great!
-Dig into the [getting started documentation]() to understand how to get up and running and how to customize this project for your WIC agency.
-Take a look at the [architecture]() documentation to see how all of the components fit together.
+Dig into the [getting started documentation](@TODO) to understand how to get up and running and how to customize this project for your WIC agency.
+Take a look at the [architecture](@TODO) documentation to see how all of the components fit together.

 ## Project components